All Around Austin

 With over 700 animals (with babies throughout the season) in a complex of over 250 acres, you can spend half the day exploring.
 It’s a walk-thru zoo paired with a drive-thru wildlife safari.

-Head to the adventure zoo first to see the hippos, giraffes, reptiles along with birds and more.
-Purchase some lettuce for animal feeding, like the giraffes and tortoises.
-Birdseed sticks are also available for purchase.
+Head to the adventure zoo first to see the hippos, giraffes, reptiles, birds, and more.
+You can purchase lettuce to feed the giraffes and tortoises.
+Birdseed sticks are also available

 Best Things to do in Bryan